fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 Both men and women will have beautiful and pure spouses (Q2:25, Q4:57), accompanied by any children that did not go to Jahannam (Q52:21), and attended to by servant-boys with the spotless appearance similar to a protected pearls (Q52:24).
 The Believers Men will get untouched (Q55:56) virgin companions of equal age (56:35-38) and have large, beautiful eyes (37:48).

-Jannah is described as an eternal dwelling (Q3:136), with its supreme felicity and greatest bliss being God's good pleasure (Q9:72).[11]
+Jannah is described as an eternal dwelling (Q3:136), with its supreme felicity and greatest bliss being God's good pleasure (Q9:72).

 #### Layers of Jannah
-Firdaws – The Highest Gardens of Paradise (al-Kahf,[43] Al-Mu’minoon[44])
+* Firdaws – The Highest Gardens of Paradise (al-Kahf, Al-Mu’minoon)
-Dār al-maqāmah – The Home (Fāṭir[45])
-Jannatul Aliyah (suras Haqqah, Ghashiyah)
+* Jannatul Aliyah (suras Haqqah, Ghashiyah)
-Dār al-salām – Home of Peace (Yūnus,[46] Al-An'am[47])
+* Dār al-salām – Home of Peace (Yūnus, Al-An'am)
-Dār al-Ākhirah – The Home in the Hereafter (al-‘Ankabūt[48]) al-Jannah – This is the most commonly used term in the Quran and Hadith. (al-Baqarah,[49] Āl ‘Imran,[50][51]) Jannat al-ʿadn – Gardens of Everlasting Bliss (al-Tawbah:[52] 72, al-Ra‘d[53]) Jannat al-Khuld – The Eternal Gardens (al-Furqān[54]) Jannat al-Ma’wā – Garden of Abode (al-Najm[55])
+* Dār al-Ākhirah – The Home in the Hereafter (al-‘Ankabūt)
+* al-Jannah – This is the most commonly used term in the Quran and Hadith. (al-Baqarah, Āl ‘Imran,)
+* Jannat al-ʿadn – Gardens of Everlasting Bliss (al-Tawbah, al-Ra‘d)
+* Jannat al-Khuld – The Eternal Gardens (al-Furqān)
+* Jannat al-Ma’wā – Garden of Abode (al-Najm)
-Jannat al-Na‘īm – The Gardens of Delight (al-Mā’idah,[56] Yūnus,[57] al-Ḥajj[58])
+* Jannat al-Na‘īm – The Gardens of Delight (al-Mā’idah, Yūnus, al-Ḥajj)
-Maq‘ad al-Ṣidq – Assembly of Truth (al-Qamar[59])
+* Maq‘ad al-Ṣidq – Assembly of Truth (al-Qamar)
-al-Maqām al-Amīn – The House of Security (al-Dukhān[60])
+* al-Maqām al-Amīn – The House of Security (al-Dukhān)

 #### Doors of Jannah
 According to hadith, there are eight doors of Jannah.
 Their names are as following:

-Bāb al-Ṣalāh: For those who were punctual in prayer Bāb al-Jihād: For those who took part in jihad
+* Bāb al-Ṣalāh: For those who were punctual in prayer
+* Bāb al-Jihād: For those who took part in jihad
-Bāb al-Ṣadaqah: For those who gave charity more often Bāb al-Rayyān: For those who fasted (siyam)
+* Bāb al-Ṣadaqah: For those who gave charity more often
+* Bāb al-Rayyān: For those who fasted (siyam)
-Bāb al-Ḥajj: For those participated in the annual pilgrimage Bāb al-Kāẓimīn al-Ghayẓ wa-al-‘Āfīn ‘an al-Nās: For those who withheld their anger and forgave others Bāb al-Aymān: For those who by virtue of their faith are saved from reckoning and chastisement Bāb al-Dhikr: For those who showed zeal in remembering Allah
+* Bāb al-Ḥajj: For those participated in the annual pilgrimage
+* Bāb al-Kāẓimīn al-Ghayẓ wa-al-‘Āfīn ‘an al-Nās: For those who withheld their anger and forgave others
+* Bāb al-Aymān: For those who by virtue of their faith are saved from reckoning and chastisement
+* Bāb al-Dhikr: For those who showed zeal in remembering Allah

 </details>